GarfieldMa/COMP2123_Selflearning_Report/COMP2123 Self-Learning Report<br:>Prim's Algorithm.md

 A Minimum-Spanning-Tree is a spanning tree with ***minimum*** total weight among all spanning tree. **This is what we are looking for!😃**

 And that’s it!

+*"But why do we need want to find that though?"*
+Minimum-Spanning-Tree problem has many applications in the design of *networks*, and a real life example would be laying cable to a new neighborhood and we would want to minimize our cost.

-*”But how do we find that though?”*
+*”Hmm… That sounds interesting, so how do we find it?”*
-Great question again, then here comes our main guest today - **Prim’s Algorithm**!
+That what we are going to learn today!
+Let welcome our special guest today - **Prim’s Algorithm**!

 ## What is Prim’s Algorithm About?